 How to Repair Damaged Hair at Home

-As we have seen, hair damage can take all shapes and forms, but we are on hand to provide you with our at home solutions.
+As we have seen, hair damage can take all shapes and forms, but we are on hand to provide you with our at home solutions with the best curly hair products.
 These methods and tips could help repair and prevent future hair damage, leaving you with gorgeous tresses.

 - Hair Washing Frequency - Depending on your hair type, how often you wash your hair will differ for each person.
 However, you want to get into a good routine as washing too frequently could cause dryness and infrequent washing can lead to scalp build up.
 Both of which can cause hair damage.
 A top tip is to wash your hair in lukewarm water.
 Turning the dial down on the temperature could help avoid knots and tangles, which can be created by steamy hot showers.